Homeopathy 4 EveryoneHomeopathy ForumsHomeopathy GroupsInternational Seminars CalendarAudio LecturesVideo LecturesPosology ProHomeopathy Crosswords

 A little while later she showed up to pick up/drop off kids and said, “I feel so out of it and kinda foggy.
 I have this really bad headache.”

-When I went to her house to retrieve yet another child, she was in the bathroom but didn’t know I had come in.
+When I went to her house to retrieve yet another child, she was in the bathroom and didn’t know I had come in.
 She yelled down to her husband, “I’m in here again!”

 I asked how she was doing and she said, “The headache is still pretty bad and it extends down my neck, in the back.”
 She still had the leg pain and was acting a bit “spacey.”

-She took 3 doses of _______30c before bed and one the next morning.
+I gave her a remedy and she took 3 doses of _______________30c before bed and one the next morning.
 She said she slept really well and much of the pain was gone by morning.
-The next day she was almost completely pain free–another happy customer!
+The next day she was almost completely pain free, and there you have it–another happy customer!

 and Flo, she don’t know, that the boy she loves is a Romeo…